jayrandez/JavaAliens/MethodLookup.md

 **Type Inference:**

 Type inference requires a fully loaded class map, because the most suitable method for a set of arguments might be unknown otherwise.
+To demonstrate this requirement, consider

 > The user does: `obj call: 'method' args: {1}.`
 > Java provides: `void method(int a)`, and `void method(short a)`.